This article aims to offer practical information for international people working in France.

 - There are 30 days holiday.

-- The 35-hour week doesn’t mean you can’t work more than 35 hours per week!
-It means that if you work more hours per week you get extra days off to recuperate (réduction du temps de travail commonly “RTT”).
+- The 35-hour week means that if you work more than 35 hours per week you get extra days off to compensate (réduction du temps de travail commonly “RTT”).
 How many RTTs you are entitled to depends on what was negotiated in the collective bargaining agreement applying to your sector of activity.
 As an example 39 hour week will ‘generally’ give rise to an extra days holiday per month on top of your annual 30 days!

 - There are 10 bank holidays per year (dates vary according to the region).
 If they fall on a weekend, you will not recuperate them.
 Very often if they fall on a Thursday, for example, employees will faire le pont (meaning “make a bridge”) resulting in a long weekend.